TimeFlow: Temporal Conditioning for Longitudinal Brain MRI Registration and Aging Analysis: Data and Experiments

-\begin{itemize} \item[\textbullet] NODER~\cite{wu2024nodeo-seq,bai2024noder} takes the complete image sequence as the model input and is thus aware of every time point.
-It carries out subject-specific optimization and models the time-varying velocity field with a neural network and leverages NeuralODE~\cite{chen2018neuralode} to compute integration and adjoint gradients.
+\begin{itemize} \item[\textbullet] NODER~\cite{wu2024nodeo-seq,bai2024noder} takes the complete image sequence as input and is thus aware of every timepoint.
+It performs subject-specific optimization and models the time-varying velocity field with a neural network and leverages NeuralODE~\cite{chen2018neuralode} to compute integration and adjoint gradients.
 It fits the subject-specific temporal deformation trajectory by maximizing the similarity with each frame.

 \item[\textbullet] VoxelMorph (VXM)~\cite{balakrishnan2019voxelmorph} and the diffeomorphic variant (VXM\textsubscript{diff})~\cite{dalca2019diffvxm}.
 Since both are pairwise registration methods, the interpolation and extrapolation prediction is carried out based on the linear scaling of the displacement or velocity field from the pairwise registration.
-The number of integration steps of VXM\textsubscript{diff} is also set to 7.
+The number of integration steps of VXM\textsubscript{diff} is set to 7.

+\item[\textbullet] SyN (ANTs)~\cite{avants2008syn}.
+We apply the symmetric diffeomorphic image pairwise registration algorithm with normalized cross-correlation (radius $r=3$).
+For interpolation and extrapolation, displacement fields are linearly scaled, analogous to VXM.

 \item[\textbullet] Sequence-based VoxelMorph (Seq-VXM)~\cite{wu2024seqvxm}.
-Seq-VXM processes the whole sequence and registers the baseline image to each intermediate time point.
-Given that Seq-VXM performs multiple pairwise registrations by taking the full sequence as model input, we treat Seq-VXM as the \emph{performance upper bound} for the retrospective study (refer to Tab.~\ref{tab:reg_results}). \end{itemize}
+Seq-VXM processes the whole sequence and registers the baseline image to each intermediate timepoint through multiple pairwise registration.
+Since Seq-VXM uses the full image sequence as input, we treat it as the \emph{performance upper bound} for the retrospective interpolation task (refer to Tab.~\ref{tab:reg_results}). \end{itemize}

 All methods use \gls{LNCC} with radius $r=9$ (NODER) or $r=4$ (others) as image similarity loss.
-The loss function weighting factors in NODER follow their original suggestion.
+The loss function weighting factors for NODER follow the original implementation.
 Seq-VXM, VXM and VXM\textsubscript{diff} compute the SOTA smoothness regularizer GradICON~\cite{tian2023gradicon,tian2024unigradicon} with weight $1.5, 0.5, 1.0$.